 See the Old West in action as Nevada’s best stock horses and cowboys come together to compete at the Elko County Fair.
 Featured at the Fair – the Nevada Stallion Stakes, where progeny of the West’s finest stallions compete to determine the quickest, smartest, most talented horses that the western U.S. produces each year.
 Crowd favorites like men’s and women’s team branding, along with cowboys and their horses competing for top honors in the stock horse contests, make for a colorful, exciting series of events for horsemen and non-horsemen alike.

-The Second Annual Nevada Nations Indian Relay Races will be held the first weekend of the Elko County Fair, August 26-27 at the Elko County Fairgrounds.
+The Third Annual Nevada Nations Indian Relay Races will be held the first weekend of the Elko County Fair, August 25-26 at the Elko County Fairgrounds.

 Make it, bake it, grow it, show it!
 Enjoy the best work from this area’s craftsmen, hobbyists and artists in the Exhibit Building at the Elko County Fair.
 This is where Fairgoers compete for big money and bragging rights, showing off the biggest pumpkins, the most beautiful quilts, the craziest flower arrangements, and more.
 From Indian crafts to saddle making to photography to baking – if it’s a tradition in Elko County, there’s a place for it to compete and win at the Fair.